Bhupesh-V/Bhupesh-V.github.io/interview.md

 ### What makes you who you are today?

 Reading & Writing, at least from a career POV.
 Both have had a huge impact on how I think and approach problems.
 I have been reading since I was a high-school kid, mostly fiction and non-fiction.
-I started writing in 2017, mostly technical stuff.
+I have been writing [since 2019](/archive/), mostly technical stuff.

 > Two must read books I can recommend is [Wings of Fire](https://en.wikipedia.org/wiki/Wings_of_Fire_(autobiography)) and [48 Creative Meditations That Will Enrich Your Life](https://archive.org/details/mindthatchangese0000gawl)